 When booking a holiday as a solo traveller a twin bedded room comprising of two single beds, is booked as standard.
 This will be with someone of the same gender unless you request to pay extra for your own room.
 Single rooms are often limited in supply so if you would like to pay a supplement for a single room we urge you to get in touch as soon as possible.

 On this trip single rooms are available on the first three nights at Vuokatti.
-In which case the single supplement is £180.
+In which case the single supplement is £250 for winter 2021.
 However, it is possible that on the other nights in the forest cabins you may have a single room by default due to the amount of rooms available.

 We go to great lengths to work with first class guides and instructors who are passionate about their work.
 They are all fully qualified, insured, and hold the correct documentation.